 Yes because it is made with the same ingredients and in some cases, it may be better, since you can create your own bread varying ingredients and using your favorite whole grains.
 Some people actually prefer bread machine bread than oven-baked or store-bought loaves.
 There's something to be said for a densely textured toast.
 On the other hand, a slice of bread is so much nicer if it has risen higher, is lighter and fluffy in appearance.

-The bread shown in the image were both made from the same recipe and started in the bread maker, one on a full cycle that included baking in the machine (tall loaf), while the other was made on the dough setting and baked in a range oven (horizontal loaf).
+The types of bread shown in the image were both made from the same recipe and started in the bread maker, one on a full cycle that included baking in the machine (tall loaf), while the other was made on the dough setting and baked in a range oven (horizontal loaf).
 The machine bread has the typical heavier texture, while the oven-baked loaf rose higher and lighter.
-The bread maker used in this test was the Sunbeam - you can read my Review of Sunbeam Model 5891 Breadmaker for more information on this model.
+The bread maker used in this test was the Sunbeam.

 The Texture of the Bread

-Starting a bread in a breadmaker and finishing it in the oven renders great results with less effort overall, than kneading by hand.
+Starting a bread in a bread machine and finishing it in the oven renders great results with less effort overall than kneading by hand.
 When the dough cycle ends, you shape it and allow it to rise for the second time.
 Then bake in the oven as per your recipe.
-Using a bread maker for even a part of the bread process, allows you to focus on other household chores or meal tasks, while the dough cycle is operating.
+Using a bread maker for even a part of the bread process allows you to focus on other household chores or meal tasks, while the dough cycle is operating.
 So in a sense, it allows you to multi-task.

 Bread Makers Vary in Function

 Bread makers vary in function with some having more than basic bread cycles.
-Although more expensive, some bread machines have jam, dessert loaves, sweet dough, gluten-free and cake cycles which makes them versatile kitchen appliances.
-If you need inspiration for ways to use your bread machine, check out a few recipe books, you'll get lots of ideas.
-You certainly could make bread the traditional way, without a bread maker, but this machine is convenient, saving on clean-up as well as prep time.
+Although more expensive, some bread machines have jam, dessert loaves, sweet dough, gluten-free, and cake cycles that make them versatile kitchen appliances.
+If you need inspiration for ways to use your bread machine, check out a few recipe books to give you lots of ideas.
+You certainly could make bread the traditional way without a bread maker, but this machine is convenient, saving on clean-up as well as prep time.